tq-systems/meta-tq/meta-tq/doc/README.TQMLS1012AL.md

   * `tq-image-small-debug` image from `spaetzle` distribution is too large
 * Linux: Wake up support using GPIO button not working

-## Artifacts
+## Artefacts

-Artifacs can be found at the usual locations for bitbake:
+Artefacts can be found at the usual locations for bitbake:
 `${DEPLOY_DIR_IMAGE}` (default: `${DEPLOY_DIR}/images/${MACHINE}`)
 * `atf/`
   * 512MiB